 Q5.
 Can you resell items on the Marketplace?

 Marketplaces like StockX, Poshmark, Depop, and others enable vendors to resell coveted items/accessories online.
-Such marketplaces have become a breeding ground for resellers to build a sustainable business.
+Such marketplaces have become a breeding ground for resellers to build sustainable businesses.

 Q6.
 Which resale app is best?